Vegan Thanksgiving Recipes

 After years of hosting big dinners, here are my favorite tips to share with you.
 My hope is these tips will help make your day as wonderful for your guests and you as possible.

 • Plan your menu.
-What is the number of guest you’ll have?
+What is the number of guests you’ll have?
 Does anyone have a gluten intolerance?
 Keep these things in mind as you prepare your menu.
 If you have only one vegan turkey, plan to make more side dishes.

 • Take it Easy Where You Can.
-It’s ok to use storebought, such as a storebought stuffing mix (as long as it’s vegan).
-This is a big meal you’re planning for and keeping it simple (while also delicious) is the way to go.
+It’s ok to use store-bought, such as a store-bought stuffing mix (as long as it’s vegan).
+This is a big meal you’re planning for, and keeping it simple (while also delicious) is the way to go.

 • Set the Scene.
 Go ahead and clean the dining room and set the table early.
-That way it’s one thing out of the way.
+That way, it’s one thing out of the way.

 • Clean the Fridge.
 Making space in the fridge ahead of time is important!
 It will help create space for dishes you make ahead, but also leftovers on the big day!